Jakub-Lukac/TF-Nested-For/README.md

 ## Project Overview

 Demo to showcase how to manipulate with arrays(lists) and maps in terraform.
-The IP address list example was created by [Mark Tinderholt](https://github.com/markti)
+The IP address list example was forked from [Mark Tinderholt](https://github.com/markti).

 ## output "data-output-list"